luislaguardia/cookies/README.md

 `python solve.py <cookie that was set by the server>`

-like that..
+like that...

-output will be like
+output will be like;

 Secret key: peanut butter
 eyJ2ZXJ5X2F1dGgiOiJhZG1pbiJ9.Zs8iMA.FOkPNMGlGDsTY5Z3KTJmNZumCdk